WIBL League Guide

 2. A Prospect player cannot have a card and can only be given Prospect status via draft pick OR be a previously carded player (who has uncarded status now) and is given the three year Prospect contract.

-3. Un-carded players who were on the disk the prior year can be classified as a PROSPECT player or FARM player by his manager.
+3. Uncarded players ('NC) who were on the disk the prior year and kept during the roster cut down per section IV.B.2 above can be classified as a PROSPECT player or FARM player by his manager.
 The determination is made at the completion of the current season's waiver draft.
 If he is made a PROSPECT player, he is given a 3 year contract.
 But there has to be room within the prospects (3 or fewer).
 If he is made a FARM player and retains the 'NC designation and carries a one year contract.
 The player may be waived (cut) during the season like any other 35 man roster player.
 This status remains the same when traded during the season.
-An un-carded player, by definition above, only carries a 1 year contract.
+An 'NC uncarded player, by definition above, only carries a 1 year contract.
 If he does not get carded during the upcoming MLB season, he is lost to the team and reverts to the Free Agent prospect pool.
+He may not be kept as an 'NC player two years in a row.

 A. At the conclusion of each regular season trading period (end of last series in August) the Inter league trading period will commence and continue through approximately February 14th (depending upon the pre-season draft).